dynamsoft-docs/document-normalizer-docs/programming/javascript/user-guide.md

 ### Check the code

-The complete code of video frame normalization example is shown below:
+The complete code of video frames normalization example is shown below:

 ```html
 <!DOCTYPE html>